MrBlackvanta/tints-shades-generator/README.md

 This is a simple React application that generates tints and shades based on a given hex color.
 It also allows the user to copy the colors by clicking on them.

+## Features
+1. Generates random color on page load
+2. Provied 10 titns and 10 shades of a provided color
+3. Click on a color to easliy copy it!

 ## Installation

 To install this application, simply clone this repository and run `npm install` to install all the necessary dependencies.